pengutronix/genimage/README.rst

 Options:

-:extraargs:		Extra arguments passed to mkubifs
+:extraargs:		Extra arguments passed to mkfs.ubifs
 :max-size:		Maximum size of the UBIFS image
 :space-fixup:           Instructs the file-system free space to be freed up on first mount.